nasaarmas/pmaports-alioth/README.md

 We don't really need RX for reading logs.
 Also according to the PCB schema, RX pin (TP7307) is located on the other side of the PCB which would require disassembling the whole board.

-So I decided to solder wire to UART TX pin only, like in this example image from pmOS wiki:
+So I decided to solder a wire to the UART TX pin only, and for ground I connected GND to the phone’s metal chassis, which is tied to the board's ground.
+Example image from pmOS wiki:
 | ![UART TX on alioth PCB](images/Alioth_uart.jpg) |
 | ------------------------------------------------ |
 | _UART TX marked on the poco F3 PCB_              |